Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Empirical Results

-Note that the budget combinations $\log 4$ with $75\%$ and $\log 8$ with $25\%$ yield the same average privacy budget.
-Nevertheless, the experiment on distribution $\log 4$ with $75\%$ yields slightly more labels and higher accuracy than that on $\log 8$ with $25\%$.
-This might indicate that having a smaller gap between the lower and the higher privacy budget yields increased performance, and that it might be better to have more data points with slightly higher privacy budgets than a few data points with very high privacy budgets.
+Note that the budget combinations $\log 4$ with $75\%$ and $\log 8$ with $25\%$ yield the same average privacy budget over the entire dataset.
+Nevertheless, the experiment on distribution $\log 4$ with $75\%$ yields more labels and higher accuracy than that on $\log 8$ with $25\%$, see \Cref{tab:n_labels_mnist_short}.
+This might indicate that having a smaller gap between the lower and the higher privacy budget leads to increased performance and that it might be better to have more data points with slightly higher privacy budgets than a few data points with very high privacy budgets.